TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 They're strong, reliable, and certified compostable - so they tick all the boxes I could ask for right now.

-Made from a resin derived from GMO-free crops, these bags will fully compost in a commercial facility.
+Made from a resin derived from GMO-free crops, these bags are designed to fully compost in a commercial facility.

 Looking for a different size?
 Biobag offers a full range of biodegradable garbage bags.
 From small pet waste bags to 55-gallon compost bin liners.